Do I Have Water Rights on My Property

 1. State Laws and Regulations:

-• Research the water laws and regulations specific to your state, which may govern water rights allocation, usage, and management.
+• Research the water laws and regulations specific to your state, which may govern the water rights allocation, usage, and management.

 2. Local Ordinances and Permits: